 - More Info

-- Mental disorders in children are quite common, occurring in about one-quarter of this age group in any given year.
+- Mental disorders in children are quite common, occurring in about 25% of this age group in any given year.

 - The most common childhood mental disorders are anxiety disorders, depression, and attention deficit hyperactivity disorder (ADHD).

 - Although less common, developmental disorders and psychotic disorders in children can have a lifelong impact on the child and his or her family.

 - As in any age group, there tends to be no single cause for mental illness in children.